Netec-Mx/mslearn-azure-ml/Instructions/02a-Explore-Azure-Machine-Learning.md

 1. Review all your settings and select **Submit training job**.

-## Task4: Use jobs to view your history
+## Task 4 : Use jobs to view your history

 After submitting the job, you'll be redirected to the job's page.
 Jobs allow you to keep track of the workloads you ran and compare them with each other.
 Jobs belong to an **experiment**, which allows you to group job runs together.